Too Chee Chew: Baling peace talks

 In 1955, the Malayan Communist Party (MCP) called for peace talks with the government of the autonomous Federation of Malaya, led by Tunku Abdul Rahman.
 The prevailing view in British intelligence was that this was a sign that the communists were nearly defeated, and on the verge of giving up.
 Too disagreed, insisting that certain documents had been mistranslated by the British, while others had been ignored.
 He predicted that if the preliminary overtures of the MCP found public acceptance, the MCP would go further and start dictating terms, such as insisting that the British be excluded from the negotiations.
 This later proved to be correct.

 It was later agreed that the Tunku and other senior government officials would meet with Chin Peng and a few other elite leaders of the MCP in the town of Baling, Kedah.
 To prepare for the talks, the British held a private "dress rehearsal" to anticipate what moves Chin Peng might make; Too played the part of Chin Peng.
 Too correctly predicted that Chin Peng would use the negotiations as a means to communicate with the general Malayan populace.
 Instead of speaking to the Tunku, he would choose his words to appeal to the Malayan people and humiliate the government of the Federation – his remarks throughout the negotiations would be released in full to the press.
 Too's predictions were conveyed to the Tunku, who was thus able to neutralise the effect of Chin Peng's actions during the talks.

 As a result of his successful efforts at psychological warfare, Too was promoted to Head of the Psychological Warfare Section, a post he would hold until his retirement in 1983.
-In January 1957, Sir Donald MacGillivray, the outgoing British High Commissioner, awarded Too his medal as a Honorary Member of the Order of the British Empire.
+In January 1957, Sir Donald MacGillivray, the outgoing British High Commissioner, awarded Too his medal as an Honorary Member of the Order of the British Empire.
 On 31 August 1957, the date of Malaya's independence, Too was among the first recipients of the Johan Mangku Negara (Champion of the Defence of the Realm) by the first Yang di-Pertuan Agong.
 The Emergency was officially declared as over in 1960.